 Challenge

-Spokane County’s transportation system is increasingly vulnerable to disruptive events.
-In recent years, the city has experienced several catastrophes—flooding in 2017 and 2019, COVID-19’s impact on transit operations in 2020, a heat dome in 2021, and multiple wildfires in 2023—that have significantly impacted operations, finances, and safety.
-Future risks, such as major subduction zone earthquakes, could place additional strain on the region’s infrastructure and its function as a critical emergency hub.
+With growing population, aging infrastructure, an expanding transportation network, and anticipated increases in the severity and frequency of climate-related events, the Spokane region’s communities are increasingly vulnerable to disruptive events.
+In recent years, the region has experienced several significant events—flooding, COVID-19’s impact on transit operations, heat domes, and yearly wildfires—that have significantly impacted operations, finances, and functionality of the transportation system.
+Future risks could place additional strain on the region’s infrastructure and its function as a critical emergency hub.
 These events highlight the importance of a transportation system that can withstand, respond to, adapt to, and recover from hazards.

 Additionally, new State requirements under the 2023 amendment to the Washington State Growth Management Act (HB 1181) mandate planning for climate resilience and equitable infrastructure improvements.
-This reinforces the need for the Spokane Regional Transportation Council (SRTC) to be proactive about addressing resiliency in their long-range planning.
+Recognizing both the growing need for a more resilient transportation system and these new State requirements, the Spokane Regional Transportation Council (SRTC) initiated a resiliency plan to proactively address resilience in long-range transportation planning and make more informed, strategic investments in the region’s transportation system.

 Solution